lammps/lammps/doc/src/fix_polarize.rst

 Restrictions
 """"""""""""

-These fixes are part of the USER-DIELECTRIC package.
+These fixes are part of the DIELECTRIC package.
 It is only enabled if LAMMPS was built with that package, which requires that also the KSPACE package is installed.
 See the :doc:`Build package
 <Build_package>` doc page for more info.